Grant Application Process | Legal Services

 Grant Application for Legal Services

 An invitation is required to submit a grant application.
-If you are not a current BFF grantee, we require you submit a LOI during timeframes detailed above.
 We accept grant applications (from invited organizations) for legal services grants on the following schedule:

 July 15, 2021 - September 15, 2021 for consideration in the foundation's 2021 Fall Grant Cycle